Beginnings and Endings

 age to ‘old and wise’;

-others become old
+others turn old

 with a vengeance.